toxx1220/bgs_backend_V2/README.md

 Connection to the Database outside of the Docker Container (using example env file data):
 `jdbc:postgresql://localhost:5432/bgs`
 Connecting from inside the Docker, host needs to be swapped to `${PG_HOST}`

+TODO:
+- [ ] Use Secret Manager
+- [ ] Add Union Operators
+- [ ] Automate Deployments using watchtower or similar